Ondine Achampong: 2022

 Achampong competed at the English and British Championships where she finished fourth and second in the all-around.
 In June she was selected to represent England at the 2022 Commonwealth Games alongside Georgia-Mae Fenton, Claudia Fragapane, Alice Kinsella, and Kelly Simm.
 The group went on to win gold in the team competition while Achampong also took silver in the individual all-around.

 Achampong was also selected to compete at the European Championships alongside Kinsella, Fenton, and Aylesbury teammates Jennifer and Jessica Gadirova.
 In August Achampong competed at the European Championships.
-She contributed scores on vault, uneven bars, and balance beam towards Great Britain's second place finish.
+She contributed scores on vault, uneven bars, and balance beam towards Great Britain's second-place finish.
 During event finals Achampong won silver on balance beam behind Emma Malewski of Germany.

 In September Achampong was named to the team to compete at the 2022 World Championships, once again alongside the Gadirova twins, Kinsella, and Fenton.
 She finished fifteenth in qualifications but did not advance to the all-around due to teammates Gadirova and Kinsella placing higher.
 During the team final Achampong competed on vault and balance beam, helping Great Britain win the silver medal and achieve their highest placement at a World Championships.

+2023

+At the English Championships Achampong placed first in the all-around, on uneven bars, and on floor exercise as well as placing second on balance beam.
+She then went on to compete the Welsh Championships, where she placed second on balance beam and in the all-around and placed third on uneven bars and floor exercise.
+At British Championships she placed second all-around and first on balance beam.
+Achampong was named to the team to compete at the upcoming European Championships alongside Becky Downie, Georgia-Mae Fenton, Jessica Gadirova, and Alice Kinsella.
+At the European Championships Achampong helped Great Britain win their first team gold medal.
+Additionally she qualified to the balance beam final.

+In September Achampong was selected to represent Great Britain at the 2023 World Championships alongside Gadirova, Kinsella, Fenton, and Ruby Evans.
+While there she helped the team qualify in second to the team final.
+Individually Achampong qualified to the all-around final.
+During the team final Achampong contributed scores on vault and balance beam towards Great Britain's sixth place finish.
+During the all-around final she finished thirteenth.

+In November Achampong signed her National Letter of Intent with the California Golden Bears.